toliva/ConnectivityContent/apis/Product-API/01-quick-start.md

   ]
 }
 ```
+## Add a Rate Plan
 To add a new rate plan on an existing room type, partners can send a minimal payload, and Expedia will default everything.
-For example, doing a POST on `https://services.expediapartnercentral.com/products/v1/properties/1780041/roomTypes/209857/ratePlans` with this payload:
+For example, doing a POST on `https://services.expediapartnercentral.com/products/v1/properties/1780041/roomTypes/209857/ratePlans` with this payload to create an ExpediaTravelerPreference-enabled rate plan:
 ```JSON
 {
   "distributionRules": [